nandhuknair/mist-ai/README.md

 ## User Interact

-1.Signup and just log in.
+1. Signup and just log in.
-2.Interact with mist ai
+2. Interact with mist ai
-3.Don't worry your conversation history will be shown and also safe
+3. Don't worry your conversation history will be shown and also safe